 Traveling is a passion that takes you places in search of peace and satisfaction where less would dare to go.
-It’s a craze that let you admire the beauty of nature.
+It’s a craze that lets you admire the beauty of nature.

 Sometimes you don’t need to go far off to explore and cherish the moments.
-Samundar Katha Lake, named after the village, is one of those man-made places that give you everything to enjoy your peaceful moments.
-Did I say, man-made?
-Yes, but don’t take me wrong, I don’t mean to disrespect the place or call it artificial enough to spoil your mood; no, it’s quite the opposite.
+Samundar Katha Lake, named after the village, is one of those human-made places that give you everything to enjoy your peaceful moments.
+Did I say man-made?
+Yes, but don’t take me wrong, I don’t mean disrespecting the place or calling it artificial enough to spoil your mood; no, it’s quite the opposite.

 A walking track runs parallel to the stream that the local populace uses for commuting, and the track goes ahead to the villages far off into the mountains where life is still very simple and unpolluted.